Insects in an Urban Garden

 Ottawa Canada

 Local naturalist Ted Mosquin estimates that there are 18,000 named species of insects in Canada and another 12,000 yet to be named.
-Estimates of the number in a healthy back yard here are in the range of one to two thousand.
+Estimates by Henri Goulet of the number in an urban back yard here are in the range of 1-2 thousand if you use a Malaise trap and have full access to CNC as he does.

-My photographic collection started with those I took during the first 6 years here while building my gardens at 45°20'47"N 75°41'6"W, mostly with a point&shoot camera.
-The project to photograph more of them has started in earnest this spring with better equipment.
-I'm also working on how to see my garden as insects do.
+My photographic collection started with those I took during the first 6 years here while building my gardens, mostly with a point&shoot camera.
+The project to photograph more of them started in earnest spring 2012 with better equipment.
+I'm also learning how to see my garden as insects do.

 mouseover thumbnails for full images